 [The current Articles 10.1 through 10.6 would be deleted.
 The current Article 10.7 would be renumbered Article 11.4 (with the remainder of Article 11 being renumbered appropriately).
-The current Articles 10.8 and 10.9 would be renumbered as Article 12.4 and Article 12.5 respectively (with the remainder of Article 12 being renumbered appropriately).]
+The current Articles 10.8 and 10.9 would be renumbered as Article 12.4 and Article 12.5 respectively (with the remainder of Article 12 being renumbered appropriately).
+Appendices A, B and L would be deleted from the Agreement.
+Article 6.2 would be deleted from the Agreement.]